dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-11-08-molecular-properties-in-crystals.md

 $$

-Expanding the left hand side in a Taylor series around the crystal geometry and zero external field gives,
+Expanding the left hand side in a Taylor series around the crystal geometry at zero field strength gives,

 $$
 \boxed{